 Judy Buswell Watercolors – 2014 HTML to WordPress conversion with redesign, maintenance and content updates.
 Judy’s watercolors have been popular for decades, and the greeting cards and other products her licensed works decorate are best-sellers still.

 ** *** Kim Novak – 2014 New website with e-commerce (PayPal), maintenance and content updates, SSL added 2017.
-A conservative site, based on the WordPress 2014 theme yet heavily customized, which showcases her incredibly creative pastel and oil paintings beautifully.
+A conservative site, based on the WordPress 2014 theme yet heavily customized, which showcases this well known actress’ incredibly creative pastel and oil paintings beautifully.

 ** *** Linda Abblett Watercolors – 2015 HTML to WordPress conversion with redesign and added e-commerce (WooCommerce), maintenance and content updates, SSL added 2017.
 Another beautiful custom site I’m proud to have been chosen to create.